7 Tips for a More Earth-Friendly and Energy-Efficient Home

 1. Use a Smart Thermostat

-“This technology saves you money and also makes life easier,” said Service Experts’ Lisa Lange.
+“This technology saves you money and also makes life easier,” stated Service Experts’ Lisa Lange.
 “It’s a low-cost way to improve energy efficiency in your home immediately.”

 “During your tune-up, it’s a great time to tap the expertise of an HVAC pro,” said Lisa Lange.
 “We encourage customers to ask about thermostat settings, when to change air filters and bring any other questions they may have about the energy efficiency of their home.”